 - American Airlines Aadvantage Executive Card – $450 Annual Fee

-- United MileagePlus Club Card – $450 Annual Fee
+- United Club Infinite Card – $525 Annual Fee

-Delta was the first to announce that passengers who had access to the SkyClubs by means of holding a credit card would only receive access for themselves.
-In order to bring a guest, with a limit of 2 guests, they would have to pay a $29 fee.
+Delta was the first to announce that passengers who had access to the SkyClubs through holding a credit card would only receive access for themselves.
+To bring a guest, with a limit of 2 guests, they would have to pay a $29 fee.
 Delta said the change was because they were upgrading the clubs and wanted the experience to remain exclusive.
 Meanwhile, United and American still allow cardholders to bring two guests.
-Each of the three airlines now requires (or will require) that you provide a current boarding pass for their airline in order to gain entry into their respective club.
+Each of the three airlines now requires (or will require) that you provide a current boarding pass for their airline to gain entry into their respective club.

 If you didn’t want to fork over the money for one of the club cards (which doesn’t make sense unless you’re loyal to a single airline), you could always get the American Express Platinum Card.
 For the $550 annual fee, you get access to the American Express Centurion Lounges, Delta Sky Clubs (when flying Delta), Priority Pass lounges and several other lounges worldwide.
 For a complete list check out this article.